GeorgeRPu/tech-interview-prep/leetcode/README.md

 [description of solution]
 ```

 Non-obvious solutions must include reasonsing explaining how a reader could develop that solution on their own.
-Any math should be in LaTeX.
+Any math should use unicode symbols if possible.